WebAssembly/spec/document/appendix/implementation.rst

 * the range of :ref:`code points <syntax-codepoint>` in a :ref:`name <syntax-name>`

-If the limits of an implementation are exceeded for a given module, then the implementation may reject the :ref:`validation <valid>`, compilation, or :ref:`instantiation <exec-instantiate>` of that module with an embedder-specific error.
+If the limits of an implementation are exceeded for a given module, then the implementation may reject the :ref:`validation <valid>`, compilation, or :ref:`instantiation <instantiation>` of that module with an embedder-specific error.

 .. note::
-   The last item allows embedders that operate in limited environments without support for `Unicode <http://www.unicode.org/versions/latest/>`_ to limit the names of :ref:`imports <syntax-import>` and :ref:`exports <syntax-export>` to common subsets like `ASCII <http://webstore.ansi.org/RecordDetail.aspx?sku=INCITS+4-1986%5bR2012%5d>`_.
+   The last item allows :ref:`embedders <embedder>` that operate in limited environments without support for `Unicode <http://www.unicode.org/versions/latest/>`_ to limit the names of :ref:`imports <syntax-import>` and :ref:`exports <syntax-export>` to common subsets like `ASCII <http://webstore.ansi.org/RecordDetail.aspx?sku=INCITS+4-1986%5bR2012%5d>`_.